CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly communicates its purpose, lists specific infrastructure domains, and provides explicit trigger guidance.
+This is a well-crafted skill description that clearly communicates its purpose, lists specific capability domains, and provides explicit trigger guidance.
 Its main weakness is the broad scope covering many infrastructure areas, which could create overlap with more specialized monitoring skills.
-The inclusion of both a 'Use when' clause and explicit trigger phrases is a strong pattern.
+The description follows good practices with third-person voice, explicit 'Use when' clause, and natural trigger phrases.

 DimensionReasoningScore